genba/packer/docs/index.rst

 -----

 Package management works but it is far from ideal.
 There is no simple, free, platform agnostic way to distribute software.
-I want to fix this.
+Let's fix this.

-Enter **Packer**, a package manager built from scratch to support simple multiplatform software installation.
+Enter **Packer**, a package manager built from scratch to support simple multiplatform software installation

 It should be: